guatedude2/pixijs-cli/README.md

 ### pixijs create, c <name>
 Creates a new pixi.js CLI project
   - `--path <path>` the path to create the new project
-  - `--fore` overwrites exisiting files
+  - `--force` overwrites exisiting files

 **Example:**